-Anyone dismissed from the Master of Occupational Therapy Program may re-apply for admission to any WVU Division of OT program.
+Anyone dismissed from the Occupational Therapy Doctorate Program may re-apply for admission to any WVU Division of OT program.
 Re-admission will be determined by the Admissions Committee utilizing all admissions criteria and is a competitive process.
 The Committee will also take into consideration the reason for the dismissal.
 Faculty must also approve, by a majority vote, readmission.